-- Workland Didžioji: Another location of the coworking brand, located in Old Town of Vilnius and offers hot desk membership.
+- Workland Didžioji: Another location of the coworking brand, located in the Old Town of Vilnius, and offers hot desk membership.
 This space is located next to the City Hall and has many restaurants, shops, and cafés within walking distance.

 Coffee shops in Old Town

 - Chaika Café No. 2: Small but cozy coffee shop near Old Town with a vegan menu and a bit higher prices than other cafés around.
 Nice to work from as it attracts interesting people.